 Construction Notices

-Find the latest information about what to expect from ongoing construction.
-Download the latest construction notice below or view all notices in the Document Library.
+Download the latest digital construction notice below or view past notices in the Document Library.
+For the latest updates, scroll down to see more details.

 Work on the Port Lands Flood Protection and Lake Shore Boulevard East projects has impacts on Lake Shore Boulevard, Gardiner Expressway, Cherry and Commissioners Streets, cycling facilities on Lake Shore Boulevard East and the Lower Don Trail.
 Below are up-to-date details on closures and detours.